Trade talk plans cheer risk currencies, hit safe-haven yen

 SINGAPORE (Reuters) - Risk-sensitive currencies such as the Aussie and yuan rallied on Thursday as investors cheered the announcement of U.S.-China trade talks for next month and abandoned safe haven assets such as yen.

-The Australian and New Zealand dollars, AUD=D3NZD=D3 Chinese yuan CNY= and South Korean won KRW= all jumped against the dollar, while the yen JPY=EBS fell nearly 0.4% to 106.75 per dollar, its cheapest in more than three weeks.
+The Australian and New Zealand dollars, Chinese yuan and South Korean won all jumped against the dollar, while the yen fell nearly 0.4% to 106.75 per dollar, its cheapest in more than three weeks.

 The early-October talks will be held in Washington, China’s commerce ministry announced, following a phone call between China’s Vice Premier Liu He, U.S. Treasury Secretary Steven Mnuchin and U.S. Trade Representative Robert Lighthizer.

-Those political developments, seen as positive for investment, also fueled a jump in Asian equities and bond yields.
+Those political developments, seen as positive for investment, also fuelled a jump in Asian equities and bond yields.

 “We’ve seen markets hold up relatively well overnight, this (trade) news has injected a fair amount of optimism in markets,” said Prashant Newnaha, senior rates strategist at TD Securities in Singapore.